Bound for Glory (2017)

 The 2017 Bound for Glory was a professional wrestling pay-per-view (PPV) event produced by Impact Wrestling.
 It took place on November 5, 2017, at the Aberdeen Pavilion in Ottawa, Ontario.
 It was the thirteenth event under the Bound for Glory chronology, the second and last Impact pay-per-view event of 2017.
+It was also the first and only Bound for Glory event to take place in November, and the second Bound for Glory event to take place outside of the United States.

 Due to Impact Wrestling's partnership with Mexican Promotion Lucha Libre AAA Worldwide (AAA), wrestlers from that promotion also appeared on the card, including El Hijo del Fantasma, Pagano (wrestler), El Texano Jr., Garza Jr., and Johnny Mundo also with Impact Wrestling's Partnership with Japanese Promotion Pro Wrestling Noah, wrestlers from that promotion also appeared on the card, including Taiji Ishimori and GHC Heavyweight Champion Eddie Edwards.

 In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.

+Production

 Storylines

 Bound for Glory featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminate in a wrestling match or series of matches.

 On August 17, a video package was shown at Destination X revealing that Johnny Impact will be debuting for the company next week.
 On the August 24 episode of Impact!, he made his televised in-ring debut in a Gauntlet for the Gold match for the vacant Impact Global Championship, ending in the final three before being eliminated by eventual winner Eli Drake.
 The following week, Impact and Eddie Edwards interrupted Eli Drake's championship celebration, which led to a tag-team match on the main-event, which Drake and Chris Adonis won.
 On the September 14 episode of Impact!, Johnny Impact defeated Low Ki to become the number one contender to the Impact Global Championship at Victory Road.
 After the match, Drake and Adonis brutally attacked Impact.
 The following week, Impact defended his number one contender status in two matches, defeating both KM and Texano in the same night.
 At Victory Road, Impact was defeated by Drake and failed to win the Impact Global Championship.
 After the match, he was attacked by Drake and Adonis but was saved by Garza Jr. However, the two of them were assaulted by The Latin American Xchange.
 On the October 12 episode of Impact!, Impact defeated Garza in a number one contendership match to challenge Eli Drake for the Impact Global Championship at Bound for Glory.

 It was announced that Impact Knockouts Champion Sienna would defend her title against Allie, Gail Kim, and Taryn Terrell.
 However, Terrell was pulled from the match due to leaving Impact.
 On November 4, 2017, it was announced that the scheduled match between Rosemary and Taya Valkyrie had been cancelled, due to unforeseen personal circumstances regarding Taya.